 (1) A person who purchases pigs, cattle, sheep or goats on the basis of carcase weight shall ensure that each carcase is weighed hot, not later than 2 hours after the slaughter of the animal and that all price quotation relating to the purchase of that carcase are on the basis of that hot weight.

-(2) A person shall not, before a standard carcase is weighed, remove or authorize the removal of any part of the carcase except such parts as must be removed in order to produce a standard carcase.
+(2) A person shall not, before a standard carcase is weighed, remove or authorise the removal of any part of the carcase except such parts as must be removed in order to produce a standard carcase.

 Penalty: $500.